Building Neural Networks from Scratch

 Brief summary

-The objective from this page to understand how to implement a neural network from scratch without any external libraries, this page consider that you already have some knowledge of Artificial Neural Networks.
-The main reason for this is just to make more understandable the black box of Neural Networks.
-So, to this project, the main resource (but not the unique) is this video from Andrej Karpathy.
+The goal of this page is to understand how to implement a neural network from scratch without any external libraries.
+I’ll consider that you already have some basic knowledge of Artificial Neural Networks.
+The main reason for doing this is to demystify the black box of Neural Networks.
+For this project, the main resource (though not the only one) is this awesome video from Andrej Karpathy.
 I will cover how to implement AutoGrad for backpropagation.
-At the end of this post, you will cable of create MLPs without any external library.
+By the end of this post, you will be capable of creating MLPs from scratch!

 Basic knowledge of derivative

-So, from the start, to make sense at how an NN train and learn something, you first need a very good understanding around the meaning of derivative operations.
+To make sense at how an NN train and learns, you first need a solid understand of what a derivative is.
 A derivative is an operation that gives us a formula that describes the slope of a function as it modifies a variable, but for out propose, we will only work with functions that generate linear derivatives.
 Thus, for the function \(f(x) = 3x^2 - 4x + 5\), see the graph below.

 Show Python code